Triathlon in Ohio

 IMAGE GALLERY

-2023 State of Ohio Triathlon & Duathlon Series –
+2024 State of Ohio Multisport Series

-DEER CREEK TRIATHLON & DUATHLON
+DEER CREEK TRIATHLON, DUATHLON & AQUABIKE

 Join us the 1st weekend of June for a great multisport weekend of FUN!